Thrive Priority Support Network

 If you want to notify a student that you think they could use some help, a suggested email template is available here for you to send to the student encouraging them to connect with available resources.

-No. If you use the gradebook, with some basic default settings, we are able to include your class data in each student’s Thrive risk score calculation.
+No. If you use the gradebook, we are able to include your class data in each student’s Thrive risk score calculation.
 We identify students for outreach once per week, so timely inputting of grades helps us the most, but we designed this system to be responsive to your needs as an instructor.

 You are also encouraged to use the voluntary faculty reporting form if you want to alert us to a student in you class who you feel would benefit from Thrive.